-Hematology and phlebotomy will be learned and practiced during this 5-week course.
+Hematology and phlebotomy will be learned and practiced during this 5-week program.
 During these five weeks, the students will learn about and practice laboratory tasks routinely performed by an entry level Phlebotomist, in a medical facility.
 The students will be introduced to basic anatomy and medical terminology.
 An introduction to the collecting and handling of specimens for testing, both at a facility and at an outside laboratory, are covered.
 The students will also have the opportunity to be certified in CPR, AED, and First Aid.
 Students will practice the proper way to identify patients and perform the necessary laboratory procedures.
 Students will learn HIPAA practices as well as Blood borne Pathogens.
 Students will learn and practice teaching methods and strategies for patient education.
+Upon meeting graduation requirements of the Phlebotomy program, the student is entitled to a Phlebotomy Diploma.
+Students will be prepared to sit for the Certified Phlebotomy Technician (CPT) exam through the National Healthcareer Association (NHA) at the completion of the program.